Choosing the Right Physical Security Barrier: Wedge Barriers vs. Retractable Bollards

 Retractable Bollards

 Retractable Bollards, also known as hydraulic bollards, are sturdy vertical posts that can be raised or lowered to control vehicular access.
-They are typically operated hydraulically or electromechanically, providing a strong deterrent against unauthorized entry.
+They are typically operated hydraulically or electromechanical, providing a strong deterrent against unauthorized entry.

 When Are Retractable Bollards Typically Used?